-- Unspecified = Total of all GHG emissions calculated using the unspecified electricity methodology, metric tons CO2e/year. - UE = Total electricity subject to this method, MWh/ calendar year. - $UCO_2e = 0.437$ metric tons $CO_2e/MWh$ of electricity.
+- Unspecified = Total of all GHG emissions calculated using the unspecified electricity methodology, metric tons CO2e/year. - UE = Total electricity subject to this method, MWh/calendar year - $UCO_2e = 0.437$ metric tons $CO_2e/MWh$ of electricity.

-(5) Transmission losses.
-Calculate transmission losses using the following method as directed by the regulatory agency.

-(a) Calculate transmission losses at the following levels from most to least preferred depending on data availability:

-(i) Specific to the individual power plant;

-(ii) Specific to the aggregate source;

-(iii) Generalized for the utility.

-(b) Use one of the following to calculate transmission losses:

-(i) If utility claims are reported on a sales basis, then multiply total sales in MWh by 1-(retail sales MWh/total claims MWh).

-(ii) Transmission losses in this equation are zero MWh if:

-(A) Utility claims are reported on a plant net output basis; or

-(B) The emissions rate already includes transmission losses; or

-(C) The emissions rate is from an asset-controlling supplier where that emissions rate was approved by the regulatory agency.

-(iii) If unable to calculate transmission losses using subsection (5)(b)(i) or (ii) of this section, then multiply utility claims in MWh by:

-(A) 5%; or(B) A value specified by the regulatory agency.
+- (5) Transmission losses.
+Calculate transmission losses using the following method as directed by the regulatory agency. - a.
+Calculate transmission losses at the following levels from most to least preferred depending on data availability: - i.
+Specific to the individual power plant. - ii.
+Specific to the aggregate source. - iii.
+Generalized for the utility. - b.
+Use one of the following to calculate transmission losses: - i.
+If utility claims are reported on a sales basis, then multiply total sales in MWh by 1-(retail sales MWh/total claims MWh). - ii.
+If utility claims are reported on a plant net output basis or already include transmission losses, then transmission losses in this equation are zero MWh. - iii.
+If unable to calculate transmission losses using subsection (5)(b)(i) or (ii) of this section then multiply utility claims in MWh by: - A. 5% or - B. A value specified by the regulatory agency.